General questions about Managed Service for PostgreSQL

 , the user must have themdb_admin

 role.
-The VACUUM FULL command does not affect system views. - In PostgreSQL version 14, the functionality of the
+The VACUUM FULL command does not affect system views. - In PostgreSQL version 14, the

 INDEX_CLEANUP

-parameter is enhanced: it now has theAUTO
+parameter functionality has been enhanced: it now has theAUTO

 value by default.
-This means that theVACUUM
+This means theVACUUM

 toON